-(Note 2) The breakdown of the numbers of conventions, etc. and jurisdictions is as follows:
+(Note 1) Since the Convention was a management of those of tax conventions, etc. (Note 2) The breakdown of the numbers of conventions, etc. and jurisdictions is as follows

-- Tax convention (a convention principally for the elimination of double taxation and the prevention of tax evasion and avoidance); 66 conventions applicable to 75 jurisdictions - Tax information exchange agreement (a convention principally for the exchange of information regarding tax matters); 11 conventions applicable to 11 jurisdictions (These jurisdictions are marked with () above). - Convention on Mutual Administrative Assistance in Tax Matters; Entered into force by 111 jurisdictions (not including Japan) (These jurisdictions are underlined above) and applicable to 129 jurisdictions due to the extension of the application of the Convention (Jurisdictions to which the Convention is extended are underlined above with dotted lines).
-56 jurisdictions out of 129 do not have a bilateral convention with Japan. - Private-sector tax arrangement with Taiwan; 1 jurisdiction
+Tax convention (a convention principally for the elimination of double taxation and the prevention of tax evasionand avoidance); 70 conventions applicable to 78 jurisdictions.

+Tax information exchange agreement (a convention principaly for the eixphange of information regarding tax matters); 11 conventions applicable to 11 jurisdictions (hese jurisdictions are marked with (38) above).

+Convention on Mutual Administrative Assistance in Tax Matters; Entered into force by 11 jurisdictions (including Japan) to including Japan) and applicable to 136 jurisdictions due to the extension of the appl Convention (Jurisdictions to which the Convention is extended are underfined above with dotted lines).
+59 jurisdictions out of 136 do not have a bilateral convention with Japan.

+Private-sector tax arrangement with Taiwan; 1 convention applicable to1 jurisdiction